Ride on the Sheriff’s Ride

 There will also be a cycle ride running concurrently with this equestrian event and we will be organising points (e.g. at the refreshment stops) where the two rides can coincide.
 Horses and cyclists will not, however, be mixing along the route.
 The final arrival into the city will be in combination with the cyclists with at least one support vehicle between horses and cyclists for safety.

-This year the Sheriff’s Ride will begin at Stowe Fields https://what3words.com/couches.mutual.over where there is parking for horseboxes.
-Please be ready to depart at 9:45am.
-After a small group of horses will go into the City Centre for the 10:00 am official start of the ride - we will be leaving via the Cathedral Close to begin the annual perambulation of the City & County of Lichfield.
+This year the Sheriff’s Ride will begin at Stowe Fields.
+Please arrive at 9am. https://what3words.com/couches.mutual.over where there is parking for horseboxes.
+Please be ready at 9:45am.
+After a small group of horses will go into the City Centre to be ready for the 10:00 am official start of the ride - we will be leaving via the Cathedral Close to begin the annual perambulation of the City & County of Lichfield.

 The morning does involve a fair amount of roadwork and in order to minimise our time on the main roads we will generally be trotting.
 Once we access farmland and country lanes we will have more variability in pace and will have controlled canters across some of the farmland.

-At approximately 11:15 we will have a short stop at Bod Lichfield, Streethay (toilets) https://what3words.com/exists.plots.often and then we will move on to Freeford Manor arriving around 12:00.
+At approximately 11:15 we will have a short stop.
+Last year this was at Bod Lichfield, Streethay (toilets) https://what3words.com/exists.plots.often (to be confirmed for 2025) and then we will move on to Freeford Manor arriving around 12:00.

 We intend to have a 45 minute stop at Freeford Manor for refreshment.
 Toilets will be available.
 Horseboxes or other support vehicles can access via https://what3words.com/wires.chin.gladiators